LiferayCloudInnovations/cne-cookbook/README.markdown

 ### Recipes

-- `make cx-direct-deploy-test` Deploys the "cx-direct-deploy-test" recipe using the default DXP image.

 - `make cx-message-broker-poc` Deploys the "cx-message-broker-poc" recipe using the default DXP image.
+This recipe includes a message broker for CX applications demonstration that was created during the 2025 Exchange Program.

+- `make cx-samples` Deploys the "cx-samples" recipe using the default DXP image.
+  This recipe includes various client extension samples that demonstrates one of each different 'kind' of CX deployment.

 - `make saas-testbed` Deploys the "saas-testbed" recipe using a specific SaaS DXP image.